 Each of our centres set their own adoption fees, from around £135 for adult dogs to £200 for puppies under six months.
 Although we can't give away our dogs for free, your adoption fees cover a lot of veterinary expenses – such as microchipping and neutering – that would usually add up after buying a pet.

 Your new dog may be nervous while they get used to you and your home but be patient and don’t worry if there are a few hiccups.
 Your local rehoming centre is on hand for any queries you may have.
-Plus you already have lots of helpful advice in your adoption booklet on ways to help your new pet settle in.
+Plus you already have lots of helpful advice in your dog adoption booklet (PDF 3.14MB) on ways to help your new pet settle in.